DhairyeKataria/DoIt/README.md

 - [x] Create tasks.
 - [x] Check off the tasks.
+- [x] All of the Data is stored locally on the device.
 - [x] Long Press to move the tasks from current list to Deleted tasks list.
 - [x] Tap the Delete icon to delete all the checked off tasks in the Deleted List.
 - [x] Long Press to permanently delete a single task in the Deleted tasks list.